Robust Trust: Multiple States

 \subsection{Rich Private Strategies}

 We now assume that the agent's indirect utility $U(\mu)$ is twice differentiable and strictly convex everywhere.
 Denote by $h(\mu|\mu')$ the value of the supporting hyperplane to the graph of $U$ at $\mu'$ evaluated at $\mu$.
-Fixing the agent's TRS with trust region $T$, the set of beliefs that the misaligned adviser can induce at belief $\mu$ is given by
+Fixing the agent's TRS with trust region $T$, the set of messages that the misaligned adviser might send at belief $\mu$ is given by

 As we have argued earlier, a simple transformation establishes the following fact: \begin{corollary}[Bregman distance] $M^*(\mu)$ is the set of maximizers of the Bregman distance $D_U(\mu,\mu')$ between the adviser's true belief $\mu$ and a report $\mu'$ in the trust region. \end{corollary}